Published & Forthcoming

 (with Yoaav Isaacs)

-Philosophers' Imprint (forthcoming)
+Philosophers' Imprint (2024)

 Evidential Decision Theory is flawed, but its flaws are not fully understood.
 David Lewis (1981) famously charged that EDT recommends an irrational policy of managing the news and “commends the ostrich as rational”.
 Lewis was right, but the case he appealed to—Newcomb’s Problem—does not demonstrate his conclusion.
 Indeed, decision theories other than EDT, such as Committal Decision Theory and Functional Decision Theory, agree with EDT's verdicts in Newcomb’s Problem, but their flaws, whatever they may be, do not stem from any ostrich-like recommendations.
 We offer a new case which shows that EDT mismanages the news, thus vindicating Lewis’s original charge.
 We argue that this case reveals a flaw in the “Why ain’cha rich?” defense of EDT.
 We argue further that this case is an advance on extant putative counterexamples to EDT.

-Theoretical Medicine and Bioethics (2023, forthcoming)
+Theoretical Medicine and Bioethics (2023)

 In this paper, we illustrate some serious difficulties involved in conveying information about uncertain risks and securing informed consent for risky interventions in a clinical setting.
 We argue that in order to secure informed consent for a medical intervention, physicians often need to do more than report a bare, numerical probability value.
 When probabilities are given, securing informed consent generally requires communicating how probability expressions are to be interpreted and communicating something about the quality and quantity of the evidence for the probabilities reported.
 Patients may also require guidance on how probability claims may or may not be relevant to their decisions, and physicians should be ready to help patients understand these issues.